CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetlogs.md

 ### WelcomeMessage

-Represents the message returned when first connecting to the host.
+Represents the message returned when first connecting to the [Host].
 It will return everything up until the first terminal prompt match.

 | | |
 |--------------------|---------------------------|